-COURSE REQUIREMENTS: At the end of the semester, you will make a CD of your work that you will keep.
-You will give me a digital copy of the major projects that you print and hand in for our final critiques.
+COURSE REQUIREMENTS: You must complete all assignments by the due dates specified.
+Late work will automatically be lowered one letter grade.
+We will routinely have class critiques as a way of reviewing and improving work.
+For each critique you will be graded on three things: the work that you are presenting; your own presentation; and your active participation in the critiques of other students' works.
+At the end of the semester, you will make a CD of your work that you will keep.
+You will give me a digital copy of the major projects that you hand in for our final critiques.
 I will keep these to show as examples of student work to future classes.
-Also, I may ask for a printed image (hard copy) of exceptional work to be displayed in our hall gallery.
+Also, I may ask for a printed image (hard copy) of exceptional work to be displayed in the digital lab or our hall gallery.
+An individualized shooting assignment sheet with dates will be provided by the instructor.